Vegan Barbecues (recipes and safety tips)

 In the US, they sell solar ovens, which use the sun rather than fuel to cook food.
 These have tubes that stay cool and you can plug them into a suitable UK power bank when there’s no sun or at night.
 Cook fuel-free meals in 20 minutes to feed two people.

-You don’t want things turning ugly, like some vegans who have tried to take legal action against neighbours grilling meats in their garden next door.
+You don’t want things turning ugly, some vegans who have tried to take legal action against neighbours grilling meats in their garden next door.
+Obviously it’s upsetting.
+But it’s thing kind of behaviour that usually gives vegans a bad name.

 Just hold your nose, and invite them to your next vegan barbecue, they may be so surprised and delighted at the tastes, they’ll try some plant-based options at their next barbecue!